 Legal Representations and Engineering Experience

-Vice President and Assistant General Counsel for Intellectual Property, and equity partner, at Cantor Fitzgerald, one of the largest independent and most patent-savvy broker-dealers on Wall Street.
-Licensing, amicusbriefing in Supreme Court and Federal Circuit cases, patent prosecution.
+Vice President and Assistant General Counsel for Intellectual Property, and equity partner, at Cantor Fitzgerald, now the largest independent investment bank, and among the most patent-savvy broker-dealers on Wall Street.
+Licensing, amicus briefing in Supreme Court and Federal Circuit cases, patent prosecution.
 Strategic response to troll inquiries.
 Actively participated in several organizations’ advocacy activities, including meeting with Senators and Representatives during consideration of the AIA, amicus briefing in patent and administrative law cases.

 In fifteen years with the premiere law firms of Willkie Farr and Gallagher, Shearman & Sterling, Morgan & Finnegan, and Fish & Richardson, represented clients in a broad spectrum of intellectual property issues including litigation, defensive opinion letters, pre-assertion validity and infringement vetting, licensing, due diligence, intellectual property aspects of M&A and IPO transactions, and highly-leveraged bank lending against intellectual property.
 Built patent prosecution practices for Willkie and Shearman.

 For Hewlett-Packard, Apollo Computer, and a Massachusetts Route 128 startup, compilers, operating system internals, processor architecture, fault-tolerant diagnostics, networking.
 For a furniture manufacturer and an accounting firm, accounting and resource management applications software.
 Invited to lecture at M.I.T.
 Laboratory for Computer Science on compiler construction.